 Adoption is an Option at Any Stage

-Whether you are 8 weeks pregnant, 8 months pregnant, just gave birth, or have been parenting your child for months, adoption is always an option.
+Whether you are eight weeks pregnant, eight months pregnant, just gave birth, or have been parenting your child for months, adoption is always an option.
 Many women don’t realize that it is never too late to place your child for adoption.

 In fact, choosing adoption after birth is actually more common than you might realize.

 Can I Place My Child for Adoption at Any Age?

 Sometimes, the reality of becoming a mother doesn’t hit you until you’ve given birth or even parented your child for some time.
 Or, maybe your financial or living situation has changed and you are no longer able to care for your child.

 No matter the circumstances, choosing adoption may be the best option for both you and your child.

 There are no age requirements for giving your child up for adoption, as some pregnant women and new mothers have worried.
 If you feel that adoption is right for you and your child, then it doesn’t matter how old you are or how old your baby is.